Master of Architecture

 Total Credit Hours60

-• SAIC's Master of Fine Arts (MFA) in Studio is a 60 credit hour program is designed to offer maximum flexibility in addressing your individual needs as a student.
-Following admission through a department, you will design your two-year plan of study based on optimizing the offerings and opportunities available throughout SAIC.
-You are encouraged to seek out curricular advising as needed from a variety of available sources including the dean, graduate dean, graduate division chair, department heads, academic advising, the graduate admissions office, and your peers.
+• The Master of Fine Arts (MFA) program is designed to offer maximum flexibility in addressing the needs of each individual student.
+Following admission through a department, students design their two-year plan of study based on optimizing the offerings and opportunities available throughout SAIC.

 Degree Requirements and Specifications